kozoyatov/gesture-control-with-DNN/README.md

   <ul>
     <li>
       First build the circuit, then connect the arduino UNO to the computer.
-Open the arduino program-"arduino_main.ino" which             located in "main_arduino" folder and update in the program your required remote signal.<br /> <br />
+Open the arduino program-"arduino_main.ino" which             located in "arduino" folder and update in the program your required remote signal.<br /> <br />
        For more information to how connect arduino to the computer click <a href="https://www.arduino.cc/en/main/howto">here.</a><br />
        To find your required signal click <a href="https://www.youtube.com/watch?v=8E3ltjnbV0c&t=1443s">here.</a><br /><br />
       </li>